MCSC bids farewell to Sergeant Major Cato, welcomes Sergeant Major Goodyear

 |0

-This work, MCSC bids farewell to Sergeant Major Cato, welcomes Sergeant Major Goodyear [Image 3 of 3], by Tyler Mann, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MCSC bids farewell to Sergeant Major Cato, welcomes Sergeant Major Goodyear, by Morgan Blackstock, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT